Wind energy is derived from – you guessed it – the wind. Being a prairie province, Manitoba has lots of wind.

 The power is only provided when the wind blows, not when demand is high.

 There were some problems in earlier models with noise and with blades breaking off and being thrown long distances (tip speeds can reach 225 KPH (1)).
-Modern designs are very quiet and safe.
+However, modern designs are very quiet and safe.

 There is a mixed opinion about the sight of wind farms.
 Some people consider them to be visual pollution, cluttering the landscape; others see them as simple, elegant, and beautiful.

 Sometimes birds and bats are struck by the large, fast-moving blades.
 This is a particular concern during bad weather and if wind farms are in known migratory flight paths.
 (2) However, the overall risk to birds from wind turbines pales compared to the risk from cars, trucks, and picture windows.
 (3)

 Ice will sometimes form on the blades and be thrown a considerable distance by the speed of the rotors.
 (4) This is one of the reasons turbines are usually placed away from other buildings and people.